-Separate the year, month, and day with dashes.
-Separate the hours, minutes, and seconds with colons.
+Minitab Model Ops uses Coordinated Universal Time (UTC) time.
 All date/time information, whether a Z is used or not, are assumed to be in UTC time.
-If you do not specify date/time information, Minitab Model Ops uses the current server time, also in UTC time.
+If you do not specify date/time information, Minitab Model Ops uses the current server time.